 Translations are delivered ready for real-world use, reviewed for accuracy, clarity, and consistency.
 I remain available to support review cycles, questions, and adjustments as needed.

-This process helps reduce revisions, streamline collaboration, and ensure Spanish medical content works effectively for patients and teams.
+This process helps reduce revisions, streamline collaboration, and ensure Spanish medical content works effectively for both internal teams and the people they are meant to serve.

 Hi, I'm Julieta